ronituohino/battle-sheep/docs/design.md

 The aim of this project is to create a web page where the user can play a somewhat-known
 [Battle Sheep](https://www.blueorangegames.com/index.php/games/battle-sheep)
-board game against AI, or watch AI play against eachother.
+board game against an AI.

 This is a project for
 [Tiralabra 2022 period 1](https://tiralabra.github.io/2022_p1/index) course at